maxlegrec1/Deepfake/README.md

 # Deepface attempts

-This is my attempts at making relatively good deepface.
+This is my attempt at making relatively good deepface.
 I base myself on the DeepFaceLab repo which was recently deleted.

 The Deepfake technology is LIAE.
 Please read the DeepFaceLab paper, or look at the code for more information.